The aim of the International SST FRM Radiometer Network is to develop a community of in situ radiometer builders, operators and data users who will:

 - They are needed for the Gap-Bridging between AATSR and SLSTR

 - As more shipborne radiometers join the ISFRN, the current limited global coverage will be improved

-The objectives for the ships4SST project are:
+The objectives for the FRM4SST project (the continuation of the ships4SST contract) are:

 For instrument operation timeliness and compatibility with the service objectives, the attached spreadsheet is updated with the latest relevant information.